pedrolpin4/Cineflex_React/README.md

 ## About

 Think about an ordinary movie theater, ok, now forget it!
-Cineflex is not an app for an ordinary movie theater, this platform is about a theater wich only broadcasts the IMDB 50 top rated movies.
+Cineflex is not an app for an ordinary movie theater, this platform is about a theater which only broadcasts the IMDB 50 top rated movies.
 If you are a cinefile that loves to watch movies your family thinks like: "what? this is from the 60's", this is the theater for you to go.

 ## Resourses